Learn PowerShell Video & Blog Series

 Learn PowerShell by leveraging three basic PowerShell commands.
 In this first episode of Learn PowerShell you’ll be introduced to some of the PowerShell basics to get you using PowerShell quickly.
 Start by learning just three cmdlets that open the power of PowerShell!

-Corresponding blog write-up: Learn and use PowerShell with just three commands
+Corresponding blog article: Learn and use PowerShell with just three commands

 EP.2 – PowerShell Pipeline

 Learn how to leverage the PowerShell pipeline to pipe objects between cmdlets.
 See how object results from one cmdlet can be used by another.
 In this second episode of Learn PowerShell you’ll see how the pipeline operator makes PowerShell so powerful!

-Corresponding blog write-up: Working with the PowerShell Pipeline
+Corresponding blog article: Working with the PowerShell Pipeline

 EP.3 – State of the Shell

 Learn where PowerShell is today, and where it is headed tomorrow.
 In this third episode of Learn PowerShell you’ll take a brief look at PowerShell history, and then explore the current and future state of PowerShell.
 You’ll also get some insight into the different versions of PowerShell including Windows PowerShell 5.1 vs PowerShell 6+.

-Corresponding blog write-up : PowerShell History and Current State
+Corresponding blog article: PowerShell History and Current State

 EP.4 – PowerShell Dev Setup

 Learn how to configure and setup your computer for PowerShell Development.
 In this fourth episode of Learn PowerShell you learn to start coding PowerShell daily with a few free components and easy configuration.
 Follow along with this video for an easy step-by-step walk-through for getting setup to start writing PowerShell.

-Corresponding blog write-up : Getting setup for PowerShell Development
+Corresponding blog article: Getting setup for PowerShell Development

 EP.5 – Working With PowerShell Variables